CNN Explainer: Learning Convolutional Neural Networks with Interactive Visualization: Design Goals

 \item \textbf{Fluid transition between different levels of abstraction.} To help users connect low-level layer mathematical mechanisms to high-level model structure (\ref{item:c3}), we would like to design a focus + context display of different views, and provide smooth transitions between them.
 By easily navigating through different levels of CNN model abstraction, users can get a holistic picture of how CNN works. (\autoref{sec:view-transition})

 \item \textbf{Clear communication and engagement.} Our goal is to design and develop an interactive system that is easy to understand and engaging to use so that it can help people to more easily learn about CNNs (\ref{item:c4}).
-We aim to accompany our visualizations with explanations to help users to interpret the graphical representation of the CNN model (\autoref{sec:explanation}), and we wish to actively engage people during the learning process through visualization customizations. (\autoref{sec:customization})
+We aim to accompany our visualizations with explanations to help users to interpret the graphical representation of the CNN model (\autoref{sec:explanation}), and we wish to actively engage learners through visualization customizations. (\autoref{sec:customization})

-\item \textbf{Web-based implementation.} To develop an interactive visual learning tool that is accessible for users without specialized computational resources (\ref{item:c5}), we would like to use modern web browsers as the platform to explain the inner-workings of a CNN model.
+\item \textbf{Web-based implementation.} To develop an interactive visual learning tool that is accessible for users without installation and coding (\ref{item:c5}), we would like to use modern web browsers as the platform to explain the inner-workings of a CNN model, where users can access directly on their laptops or tablets.
 We also open-source our code to support future research and development of deep learning educational tools. (\autoref{sec:implementation})

 \end{enumerate}